Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Summary" />
 ## Summary ##

-By completing this Hands-on Lab you have learned the fundamentals of ASP.NET MVC Models and Data Access, using the **Database First** approach as well as the **Code First Approach**:
+By completing this Hands-on Lab you have learned the fundamentals of ASP.NET MVC Models and Data Access, using the **Database First** approach as well as the **Code First** Approach:

 - How to add a database to the solution in order to consume its data